SrBlank/RPI-Alarm/README.md

 # RPI-Alarm
-Our Flask web application is designed to run on your local network and provides a convenient solution for setting alarms.
+This Flask web application is designed to run on your local network and provides a convenient solution for setting alarms.
 The application utilizes a dedicated computer connected to speakers, allowing you to set alarms from any device.
 The timer, button, or sensor can be used to turn off the alarm.

 The HC-SR04 sensor is used to detect movement and turn off the alarm.
 The sensor sends a POST request to the computer running the Flask server, and the sensor code is run on an ESP32.
 The button used to turn off the alarm can be a GPIO button or a keyboard button, offering flexible options for your setup.
 The timer will turn off the alarm by default if no button or sensor is found.
 The code is cross-platform and has been tested on both Windows and Ubuntu operating systems.